apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 - The configuration file _must not_ be excluded from the list of sources for the target in the package manifest (that is, it should not be present in the `exclude` argument for the target).
-The build system does not have access to the file if it is excluded, however, `swift build` will result in a warning that the file should be excluded.
+The build system does not have access to the file if it is excluded, however, `swift build` results in a warning that the file should be excluded.